What is Constructive dismissal?

-The grounds for constructive dismissal are based on evidence of whether or not an employer has done an act to seriously breach an employment contract or the employee’s trust and confidence.
+As learnt in the definition of constructive dismissal that employees are terminated for unethical behaviour.
+Therefore, the grounds for constructive dismissal are based on evidence of whether or not an employer has done an act to seriously breach an employment contract or the employee’s trust and confidence.
 In either cases, the swift resignation that occurs in response to this situation is what gives it potential for constructive dismissal.

 Examples of breach of employment contract include: